Skip to main content

 </head>

-This canonical tag informs search engines that the page "https://example.com/original-article" is the official version among the duplicates.
+This canonical tag tells the search engine that the page "https://example.com/original-article" is the definitive version among the duplicated content.

-When you don't want to share specific documents or information with others, you can use the robots meta tag as follows.
+If you don't want certain documents or information to be shared with others, you can use the robots meta tag as shown below.

 <head>